p32929/use-megamind/README.md

 # use-megamind

-A simple react hook for managing asynchronous function calls with ease on the client side
+A simple React hook for managing asynchronous function calls with ease on the client side, now with global validation, append functionality, and more.

 ## Installation